 If the officer has a valid warrant for your arrest, you are required by law to surrender.
 In addition, if the officer has a search warrant allowing them to search your home, then you must let them enter and conduct the search.
 However, unless there are exigent circumstances, such as a case where the officers reasonably believe evidence is about to destroyed or their lives would be in danger if they announced their presence, they must knock and announce their presence and clearly explain why they are there and what type of warrant they have.
 Only if you fail to open the door after a reasonable time has elapsed may they make a forcible entry.

 If the officers entered your home without making reasonable effort to give notice of their identity, authority, and purpose to you and any other occupants, they likely violated the knock and announce rule.
-If this is the case, an experienced Philadelphia lawyer for illegal search and seizures like those at The Law Offices of Lloyd Long can file a motion to exclude any evidence obtained as a result of the illegal search from being used against you in any criminal case.
+If this is the case, an experienced Philadelphia lawyer for illegal search and seizures like those at The Liberty Law Team can file a motion to exclude any evidence obtained as a result of the illegal search from being used against you in any criminal case.
 Furthermore, we can scrutinize the warrants and challenge them if they are invalid or if the officers exceeded their scope.

 If the Police Do Not Have a Valid Warrant